open-modding-alliance/.github/profile/README.md

 ### GUIDES AND TIPS & TRICKS

 ### OUR STORY
 It all started with a handful of dedicated modders passionate about sharing knowledge and helping each other out, pushing our limits and exploring new posibillites together.
-Strengthenred by the insight of the power of this community and the, our ambition is to extend this alliance of kind, open minded and passionated modders to a wider FS modding community.
+Strengthenred by the power of this community and the joy of seeing you fellow modders grow and flourish, we now invite like minded people to join our alliance of kind, open minded and passionated modders, as well as opening up our assets to the wider FS modding community.
+You don't even need to add assets to our GitHub, simply by using our assets and spreading the word we all contribute to an even stronger FS modding community.
+The goal is simply to have more modders, better mods and a thriving community.

 <!--